sagemath/sagewiki_to_gh-2022-10-10/Publications_using_SAGE.md

-== Technical/Scholarly Publications Citing Sage ==
+== Technical/Scholarly Publications Citing SageMath ==

-If you use Sage in a book, paper, website, etc., please [[http://www.sagemath.org/contact.html | contact us]] about details of the publication, e.g. where is it published, provide a link to your publication.
+If you use SageMath in a book, paper, website, etc., please [[http://www.sagemath.org/contact.html | contact us]] about details of the publication, e.g. where is it published, provide a link to your publication.
 Alternatively, send us a [[ https://github.com/sagemath/publications/ | pull request ]].

-Please reference Sage as follows:
+Please reference SageMath as follows:

 {{{
 SageMath, the Sage Mathematics Software System (Version x.y.z), The Sage Developers, YYYY, http://www.sagemath.org.
 }}}

 where you should change `x.y.z` to the exact version number you used for your publication.
-Also change `YYYY` to the year that reflects the version of Sage you used for the publication.
+Also change `YYYY` to the year that reflects the version of SageMath you used for the publication.

 === BibTex ===

 {{{
-@manual{sage,
+@manual{sagemath,
   Key          = {SageMath},
   Author       = {The Sage Developers},
   Title        = {{S}ageMath, the {S}age {M}athematics {S}oftware {S}ystem ({V}ersion x.y.z)},